using System;

 // Passing create: true will create the call if it doesn't exist

-var streamCall = await _client.JoinCallAsync(callType, callId, create: true, ring: true, notify: false);Join another call
+var streamCall = await _client.JoinCallAsync(callType, callId, create: true, ring: false, notify: false);Join another call

 var callType = StreamCallType.Default; // Call type affects default permissions